jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2i.md

 They were forced to draw bills upon London, paid with other drafts with accumulated interest and commission.
 The bills let them raise money quickly, but led to a loss each time.
 In the long-run, they ruined themselves as a mercantile company, but not as fast as by the more expensive practice of drawing and redrawing.

 They made nothing by the interest of the paper because it was in excess of what was needed by the national circulation.
 The paper returned to them to be exchanged for gold and silver as fast as they issued it.
 Their shortage of metal money continually obliged them to borrow metal money.

-They would have lost from the cost of=
+They would have lost from the cost of:
 - this method of borrowing, and
 - employing agents to look for and negotiate with people who had money to lend, drawing the proper bond or assignment.